johnstownoralhistories/johnstownoralhistories.github.io/_items/Ruth-Demko-Oral-History-2.md

 ---

 ## Interview Summary
+Ruth Demko was interviewed by her granddaughter Alexis Shoulta at here gome in Greenwood, Indiana, on December 2, 2025.
+This interview is a follow up interview to Ruth Demko Oral History 1, collected on October 5, 2025.

+Throughout the interview, Ruth's husband Tom is referred to as "Pap."
+This is the familial term that his grandchildren call him.

 Ruth grew up in downtown Johnstown.
-She doesn't recall the city ever being as busy or discordent as up on the mountains surrounding the city where she one day moved.
-People on the mountain had share telephone lines, and people would listen in on one anothers convesations.
-Ruth didn't like this, and insisted on having a private line.
-It took six months for it to be installed.
+When she went to high school there were two tracks, academic or commercial.
+Academic would have been a college track, and commercial was preparing students for the workforce.
+Ruth learned to write in shorthand on the commercial track.
+She was expected to work until she was married.

 She worked for an attorney before she was married.
 She and Tom did not want her to work after she was married and she planned only to work for six months after.
 However, this didn't happen because she was let go.
 She does not know for certain, but she guesses that she was let go because her boss did not want a married woman working in his office.
 She says that this was a common understanding, and she says it might be because of old school ideas that women belong at home.

-Ruth Demko was interviewed by her granddaughter Alexis Shoulta at here gome in Greenwood, Indiana, on December 2, 2025.
-This interview is a follow up interview to Ruth Demko Oral History 1, collected on October 5, 2025.

-Throughout the interview, Ruth's husband Tom is referred to as "Pap."
-This is the familial term that his grandchildren call him.
+Before they were married, Tom told Ruth that he believed if someone didn't have the money to pay cash for something they couldn't afford it.
+Ruth didn't have a problem with this because she was the type of person too.
+Even before she was married she would save her money.

+She doesn't recall the city ever being as busy or discordent as up on the mountains surrounding the city where she moved after marrying Tom.
+People on the mountain had share telephone lines, and people would listen in on one anothers convesations.
+Ruth didn't like this, and insisted on having a private line.
+It took six months for it to be installed.
+On the mountain they lived around her husband Tom's family.
+There were about only three to five families living up on that mountain.

+When they first got married, Tom would keep his patcheck.
+And one time, he brought home his next check and the first one was still untouched.
+For a while, Tom managed the finances alone, and it didn't work well.
+Then Ruth managed them alone and it also didn't work well.
+They tried doing them together and didn't like that either, so managing the money came back to solely being Ruth's job.

+Ruth prefers the term homemaker over hosuewife.
 As a hommemaker Ruth's jobs at home were to take care of the children, cook, clean and take care of her mother.
 When her children were in school, she would wake up, get them ready and make them breakfast.
 When they got older, she didn't have to do as much, and would listen to see if they were on task and then would be with them at the door when they left.
 Once the kids were at school, her day was comprised of taking care of her daughter, Dana.

 Dana's daily care was dependent upon her physical state of the day.
 Some days Ruth would have to perform "percussion"  on her or would give her medication.
 Percussion was where Ruth would tap on Dana's chest when she had pneumonia to break up buildup in her lungs.
 Dana could not cough on her own, and she had pneumonia over twenty one times.
 Ruth would also physically set her up to play, and changed her dipers.